KivalEvan/BeatSaber-JSMap/example/README.md

 exception being object that is not placed in array such as difficulty and index filter.
 Alternatively, if you prefer just a single object instantiation, you may use constructor method.

-Object creation field can be mixed with either the schema field or the wrapped field, prioritises wrapped field when presented.

 ```ts
 const bomb = v3.BombNote.create();
 const event = new v3.BasicEvent();